A Guide to Low Blood Pressure (Hypotension)

 Low blood pressure symptoms

 Unlike hypertension, there are many signs of low blood pressure.
-The most common symptoms are lightheadedness and dizziness, but others include:
+The most common symptoms are lightheadedness and dizziness, but others can include:

 • Blurry vision